 Ilir Rizaj is a New York based architectural photographer originally from Prishtina, Kosova.
-Ilir is a member of AIAP, The Association of Independent Architectural Photographers and is chosen as the official photographer for the International Filmmaker Festival of New York, taking place May 25-29, 2018 (For tickets visit EventBrite).
+Ilir is a member of AIAP, The Association of Independent Architectural Photographers and is chosen as the official photographer for the International Filmmaker Festival of New York, taking place May 25-29, 2018.
 The renowned photographer Ilir Rizaj talks to NY Elite Magazine about his latest discoveries, his collaborations and his work with Albanian talents.

 NY Elite: Hello Ilir, where has your photographic journey taken you lately since we’ve spoken last?